 - There is a high chance that your hair will get damaged and, the scalp might burn.

-- Also, you can burn your clothes and other body part.
+- Also, you may burn your clothes and other body parts.

 - You might have to go bald if your hair gets severely damaged.